CT: 13 Notification of Ineligibility/Terminations (New)

 - A participant is determined to no longer have adjunct eligibility.
 Income eligibility must be redetermined.
 This may result in mid-certification ineligibility.

-Complete and give the participant a copy of the “Notice of Ineligibility, Placement on Waiting List, or Disqualification”.
-Retain copy of the completed form in participant’s file.
+Complete and give the participant a copy of the “Notice of Ineligibility or Termination”.
+Retain copy of the letter in participant’s file.
 Additional benefits are not given in this instance.
 Benefits will just end with the end of the current benefit cycle month.

 Example: If you receive information and determine on Dec.
 2nd that a family is over income – terminate at the end of December.
 Do not provide another month’s worth of food instruments (January).
 Give them the 15-day notice that advises they are terminated effective 12/31/16.